Battles at Göta Älv: 1719 Assault on Bohuslän

-Assault on Nya Älvsborg
+Assault on New Älvsborg

-Map of Tordenskjold's assault on Nya Älvsborg, July 1719.
+Map of Tordenskjold's assault on New Älvsborg, July 1719.

-On July 19 and 20, Tordenskjold gathered his ships in Rivö fjord, consisting of seven ships of the line, two frigates, four barges, three floating batteries and four galleys, comprising roughly 500 cannons and around 6000 men.
-On July 21, an assault begun on Nya Älvsborg using barges and floating batteries.
+On 19 and 20 July, Tordenskjold gathered his ships in Rivö fjord, consisting of seven ships of the line, two frigates, four barges, three floating batteries and four galleys, comprising roughly 500 cannons and around 6,000 men.
+On 21 July, an assault begun on New Älvsborg using barges and floating batteries.
 The Danes spread out and used the surrounding islands for cover as they closed in on the fortress.
 Mortars were set up at nearby Aspholmarna.

 The Swedes had at this time a crew of around 360 men.
 These men had been drawn from two companies from the Älvsborg Regiment, a company from the Saxon Infantry Regiment, as well as from the fortress' regular artillery detachment.
 They were all under the command of Johan Abraham Lillie.
 The Swedish artillery amounted to around 90 pieces, they all varied in caliber.
 Mortars and howitzers were also used.

 View of the northwest from Havsfrun bastion.
 Past Rosenlund ravelin, Valfisken bastion can be seen as well as a part of Stora Aspholmen.

 The fortress suffered continuous fire for three days without pause.
 Damages were significant, a castle wall was destroyed due to an explosion of a munitions cache.
 The three floor high tower was also severely damaged.
 Lillie refused to surrender despite the damages, responding to the Danish calls for surrender with that he "would rather be brought back to Gothenburg as a dead Lillie than as a living Danckwardt", referring to the late Henrich Danckwardt who was executed by a Swedish court-martial for surrendering Marstrand to the enemy in 1719.

 Georg Bogislaus Staël von Holstein and his soldiers from the Skaraborg Regiment had a good visual over the Danish batteries in Aspholmarna, but could not reach them with his musketeers.
 Colonel Staël von Holstein managed to acquire a few cannons from the Gothenburg artillery storage.
-And so, on the night to July 24, the cannons were set up in Hisingen and in the morning, they started firing against the undefended Danish mortars in Aspholmarna.
-The Danish forces aborted their assault on Nya Älvsborg when three Swedish galleys from Nya Varvet, the Carolus, Wrede and the Lucretia attacked the remaining mortar battery in Aspholmarna, resulting in the Swedish capture of four heavy mortars, 60 bombs and three barrels of gunpowder.
+And so, on the night to 24 July, the cannons were set up in Hisingen and in the morning, they started firing against the undefended Danish mortars in Aspholmarna.
+The Danish forces aborted their assault on New Älvsborg when three Swedish galleys from Nya Varvet, the Carolus, Wrede and the Lucretia attacked the remaining mortar battery in Aspholmarna, resulting in the Swedish capture of four heavy mortars, 60 bombs and three barrels of gunpowder.
 Swedish casualties during the siege amounted to 30 dead and 70 wounded, among the latter was Captain Lillie.
 60 Danes died and 73 were wounded.

-The defense of Nya Älvsborg fortress attracted attention from all across Sweden, and Captain Lillie was named friherre.
+The defense of New Älvsborg fortress attracted attention from all across Sweden, and Captain Lillie was named friherre.
 The Danish blockade of the river entrance to the city continued, however, and the alert level of the other Swedish fortresses remained high.